How To Evaluate A Walt Disney World Travel Package

 - When you're ready, call the Disney Reservations Center (DRC) at #407-W-DISNEY and price a Magic Your Way package with tax for your selected resort and dates.
 The package will include both admissions and lodging.
 It's also a good idea to get a quote from a Disney-savvy travel agent.

 - Now, to calculate the costs of buying your accommodations and admission passes separately, call the DRC a second time.
 This time, price a room-only rate for the same resort and dates.
 Be sure to ask about the availability of any special deals.
 While you're still on the line, obtain the prices, with tax, for the admissions you require.
 If you're not sure which of the various admission options will best serve you, consult our Disney Ticket Calculator.

 - Add the room-only rates and the admission prices.
 Compare this sum to the DRC quote for the Magic Your Way package.

 - Check for deals and discounts for packages, room-only rates, and admission.

-- When you upgrade to a Magic Your Way Premium Package, you load the plan with so many features that it's extremely difficult to price them individually.
+- When you upgrade to a Premium Package, you load the plan with so many features that it’s difficult to price them individually.
 For a rough comparison, price the plan of your choice using the previous steps.
 To complete the picture, work up a dining budget, excluding alcohol.
 Add your estimated dining costs to the room-only quote and admissions quote, and compare this to the price of the plan.